k-ohtake/advection-diffusion-neg/README.md

 ## eigenvalue_QLLU-AD/contour_sigma.py

 This is a code for computing eigenvalues of QLLU-AD and plotting critical curves.
+Similarly, other directories named "eigenvalue_X" contain Python programs that plots critical curves for X model.

 Language: Python ver 3.12.4
 Packages:
 matplotlib ver 3.10.1
 numpy 2.2.3

-Similarly, other directories named "eigenvalue_X" contain Python programs that visualize eigenvalues for X.